Join our dedicated team and make a tangible difference in the lives of adolescents. Your skills can contribute to a

 • Ability to work independently as well as part of a team to achieve goals.

-• Success at managing a wide array of tasks and projects and an ability to thrive in a fast-paced work environment.
+• Success at managing a wide array of tasks and projects and an ability to thrive in a fast-paced work

 • Excellent organization and planning skills.